-When planning meals for the grill, the most popular items are burgers, hot dogs, wings or steaks.
-But what about a cooking a good-sized beef tenderloin roast over indirect heat.
+When planning meals for the grill, the most populate items are burgers, hot dogs, wings or steaks.
+But what about cooking a good-sized beef tenderloin roast over indirect heat.
 Once you have a good fire going, this cooking method takes no longer than roasting in the oven and the results are even better.
 If done correctly, the meat is tender, moist, and juicy with an incredible smoky flavor.
+Here are a few tips for smoking roast on the grill.

 Best Cuts for Grilling